 - Emerging technologies (such as tablets) will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.
-(See appendix of E-Safety risk assessment) - Mobile phones will not be used on site without express permission of the head teacher (see Acceptable Use of Mobile Phones Policy) - Communications between the school and parents/carers via text messaging are monitored by the head teacher. - All communications should use school texting system/school office staff, and not personal mobile phones.
+(See appendix of E-Safety risk assessment) - Mobile phones will not be used within sight or hearing of pupils and should be switched to silent during the school day (see Acceptable Use of Mobile Phones Policy) - Communications between the school and parents/carers via online methods are monitored by the office. - All communications should use the school texting system/school email address, and not personal mobile phones or email addresses.